-Thirty-four hours, including courses 100 or 102, 142, 183, 184, 185, 193 or 194, two upperdivision literature electives, and two additional upper-division electives.
-The two literature courses should be taken in the following areas: literature of the 17th century or earlier, literature of either the 19th or20th century.
+Bilingual students are excluded from Spanish courses 001-082 and must complete thirty-four hours, including courses 100 or 102, 142, 183, 184, 185, 193 or 194, and twelve additional hours in upper-division Spanish literature courses, of which nine hours should be taken in the following areas: literature of the 17th century or earlier, literature of either the 19th or20th century.
 Work done prior to the commencement of the academic major may becounted toward fulfillment of the remaining hours required for state certification upon expressed approval of the department.